Convex normality of rational polytopes with long edges: Integrally closed polytopes

-The results above on multiple polytopes yield no new examples of normal polytopes, though.
-In fact, an easy argument ensures that for any lattice $d$-polytope $P$ the multiples $cP$, $c=d-1,d,d+1,\ldots,$ are integrally closed \cite[Prop.
+The results above on dilated polytopes yield no new examples of normal polytopes, though.
+In fact, an easy argument ensures that for any lattice $d$-polytope $P$ all multiples $cP$, $c\ge d-1$, are integrally closed \cite[Prop.
 1.3.3]{brgutr}, \cite{ewald}.
 However, that argument does not allow a modification that would apply to lattice polytopes with long edges of independent lengths.
-The following conjecture is proposed in \cite[p.
-2310]{mfo}: